 We’ve broken the mould here at Projector Magazine for Adam Spizak, whose wonderful work for Mad Men, Breaking Bad, Dexter, The Walking Dead & Californication begs to be seen.
 Take a look at the posters in the gallery below and be sure to head over and check out the rest of his fantastic work.
-You can also get a glimpse inside of …
+You can also …

 The super talented Grzegorz Domaradzk paints a nice McQueen.

 Mondo are debuting a series of posters from one of the most influential and important America directors this week curated by Aaron Horkey.
-Hard Eight, Magnolia, Boogie Nights, Punch Drunk Love and There Will Be Blood can be bought on their website later this week…
+Paul Thomas Anderson’s Hard Eight, Magnolia, Boogie Nights, Punch Drunk Love and There Will Be Blood can be bought on their website later this week…

 Stunning collection of work inspired by the films of Godard by the talented Juan Villanueva.

 A very grizzly poster indeed for Franck Khalfoun’s version of William Lustieg’s 1980 Argento influenced cult slasher by Jeff Proctor.
 You can more of his stunning work here…

 Akiko Stehrenberger goes to neon town on Harmonie Korine’s bonkers spring break epic.

 After the crushing and dividing Antichrist and the crushing and destructive Meloncholia the Danish master is at it again.
 This just launched this morning along with a stark and blatantly sexual film poster.
 The film, due out later this year follows one womans sexual history from birth until her 50’s when she is saved by …